Required Access

 Attend and Arrive on Time

 Because this class emphasizes regular participation and collaboration, your attendance and promptness are mandatory.
-However, because your lives are complex constellations of activity, I offer the following attendance policy:
+However, because your lives are complex constellations of activity, I offer the following attendance policy:- If you miss class, you must still turn in what is due.

 Submit Your Work on Time